carlosmunoz/zanata-wiki/New-in-3.0.md

-- InDesign support
-- AS7 support
+- Release notes for 3.0